krunch3r76/rayword/README.md

 ## TODO
 * Video demo
-* Automaticall ysearch more paths when a word is not found
+* Automatically search more paths when a word is not found
 * Exclude gutenberg disclaimer
+* Index all dictionary words excluding prepositions etc
+* Search for phrases or sentences
 * A lot more..